Nicolas Léonard Beker: Hundred Days

-King Louis XVIII of France restored Beker to service on 3 June 1814.
+King Louis XVIII restored Beker to service on 3 June 1814.
 Described as "stubborn and hard-headed", he ran for office and was elected as the representative from Puy-de-Dôme on 8 May 1815.
 This was during the Hundred Days when Napoleon returned and the king fled.
 Within weeks, Napoleon was decisively defeated at the Battle of Waterloo and on 20 June Beker was ordered to report to Paul Grenier and assist in the defense of Paris.

 At the orders of Marshal Louis-Nicolas Davout, Beker was sent to the Château de Malmaison purportedly "to ensure the Emperor's safety".
 Actually, Joseph Fouché, who controlled the interim government, feared that Napoleon might rejoin the French army and continue the war.
 Fouché and Davout knew there was every reason for Beker to dislike Napoleon and found him the perfect person to keep a close guard on the abdicated emperor.
 Beker tried to avoid the unpleasant task, but his duty as a soldier overcame his disgust at the intrigues going on in Paris at the time.

 Napoleon hoped to flee to the United States from the port of Rochefort, while Fouché wished to hand the ex-emperor over to the Allies.
 Beker accompanied his former sovereign until 15 July, when Napoleon surrendered his person to the captain of a British man-of-war at the Île-d'Aix.
 After the event, Louis XVIII's war minister Marshal Laurent Gouvion Saint-Cyr peremptorily ordered Beker to go home and remain there.
 He was not reinstated in rank until 1818.
 He belatedly received the Order of Saint Louis in 1825 and the Grand Cordon of the Légion d'Honneur in 1831.

 Beker died at Aubiat, Puy-de-Dôme on 18 November 1840.
 His name is engraved on Column 26 of the Arc de Triomphe.
 His only son Napoleon Beker became a staff officer in the French royal army.
 After his son died on 21 April 1829, Beker adopted his sister's son Victor-Felix Martha Beker as the heir to the title Count of Mons.